Avi-Rathod/helmproj/templates/sas-bases/examples/security/container-security/README.md

 1. Copy the `$deploy/sas-bases/examples/security/container-security/configmap-inputs.yaml` file to the location of your working container security overlay, such as `site-config/security/container-security/`.

-2. Update the `{{ .values.FSGROUP_VALUE }}` token in the configmap-inputs.yaml file to match the desired numerical group value.
+2. Update the `{{ .Values.FSGROUP_VALUE }}` token in the configmap-inputs.yaml file to match the desired numerical group value.

    **Note:** For OpenShift, you can get the allocated GID and value with the `kubectl describe namespace <name-of-namespace>` command.
 The value to use is the minimum value of the `openshift.io/sa.scc.supplemental-groups` annotation.
 For example, if the output is the following, you should use `1000700000`.